ibm-cloud-architecture/refarch-eda-store-simulator/README.md

 This implementation is done with Java 11 and [Quarkus](https://quarkus.io) 2.7.1 with the AMQP reactive messaging extension to send messages to RabbitMQ, or to Kafka, or using JMS to send messages to IBM MQ.

-This tool is now used in different scenario:
+This tool is now used in different scenarios:

 * Integrated with Kafka Streams agents to build item inventory cross stores, see project [refarch-eda-item-inventory](https://github.com/ibm-cloud-architecture/refarch-eda-item-inventory)